Manager: Damon Bristo

 Lauded by The New York Times as a “terrific singer” and The San Francisco Chronicle as “an opera powerhouse”, Sidney Outlaw was the Grand Prize winner of the Concurso Internacional de Canto Montserrat Caballe in 2010 and continues to delight audiences in the U.S. and abroad with his rich and versatile baritone and engaging stage presence.
 A recent graduate of the Merola Opera Program and former member of the Gerdine Young Artist Program at Opera Theatre of Saint Louis, this rising American baritone from Brevard, North Carolina recently finished his first Operatic recording . . . for Naxos Records recording in its entirety Darius Milhaud’s Oresteia of Aeschylus singing the role of Apollo.

-In the 2013 – 2014 season, Mr. Outlaw will debut at Atlanta Opera as Figaro in Il barbiere di Siviglia and North Carolina Opera as Guglielmo in Così fan tutte.
-He will also perform the title role in Bruch’s Moses with the American Symphony Orchestra and Handel’s Messiah with Musica Sacra, both at Carnegie Hall.
-Other orchestral engagements include Messiah with Orchestra of London in Canada, Mozart’s Requiem with the Oratorio Society of New York, and Brahms’s Ein deutsches Requiem with the Asheville Symphony.
+In the 2013 – 2014 season, Mr. Outlaw debuted at Atlanta Opera as Figaro in Il barbiere di Siviglia and North Carolina Opera as Guglielmo in Così fan tutte.
+He also performed the title role in Bruch’s Moses with the American Symphony Orchestra and Handel’s Messiah with Musica Sacra, both at Carnegie Hall.
+Other orchestral engagements included Messiah with Orchestra of London in Canada, Mozart’s Requiem with the Oratorio Society of New York, and Brahms’s Ein deutsches Requiem with the Asheville Symphony.

 Mr. Outlaw made his English National Opera debut in the 2011-12 season as Rambo in The Death of Klinghoffer and appeared as Prince Yamadori in Madama Butterfly at Opera on the James.
 Other mainstage roles include Malcolm in Malcolm X at New York City Opera, Dandini in La Cenerentola with Florida Grand Opera, Ariodante in Handel’s Xerxes, Demetrius in Britten’s A Midsummer Night’s Dream for the International Vocal Arts Institute, Papageno in Die Zauberflöte and a sensational international debut as Guglielmo in Così fan tutte, in both Germany and Israel.